jcalahor/quote_infra/README.md

 ## Tests

-A simple integration fixture that runs in python, this test the action of pushing 2 quotes and getting the corresponding rate by calling the API
+A simple integration fixture that runs in python, this test, trigger the action of pushing 2 quotes and getting the corresponding rate by calling the API

 Pre-requisites:

+1) Launch environment via docker compose
+2) Install the following packages
 ```
 pip install -r requirements.txt
 ```

-Running integration tests
+Running integration test

+Before executing the tests, pytest will launch the quote_api and the quote_sinker.
+These two components will be tested.

+The test can be executed in the following manner:

 ```
 jcalahor76@ubuntudev:~/development/rust/quote_infra$ pytest tests/ -v -s